 The Indian Treasure Trove Act makes for one unfortunate lottery.
 According to this 1878 law, chancing upon unclaimed money, amounting to more than Rs.
 11, on the road and failing to report the same to the local authority might result in prosecution.
 In a morally compromised world, it makes one wonder if this law is of any importance.
-Good law in India is required.
+Good and interesting laws in India is required.

 The flying permit

-In another ridiculous law, the Indian Aircraft Act of 1934 considers a kite to also be an aircraft thus making it necessary to get a permit to fly one.
+In another interesting laws in India, the Indian Aircraft Act of 1934 considers a kite to also be an aircraft thus making it necessary to get a permit to fly one.
 As is apparent, this law has never been followed and should be dealt away with immediately.